crugroup/airflow_ad_auth_manager/README.md

 ## Development

 To contribute to this project, clone the repository and create a new branch for your feature or bug fix.
 Submit a pull request when ready.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file for details.